-The Institute is primarily focused for providing Company Secretaries in the country who act as a back bone in bringing the excellence and good governance in Corporate Sector.
+The Institute is primarily focused for providing Company Secretaries in the country who act as a backbone in bringing the excellence and good governance in Corporate Sector.

-Every year examinations of the Institute are conducted in the month of Jan and July simultaneously in Karachi, Lahore and Islamabad.
+Every year examinations of the Institute are conducted in the month of January and July simultaneously in Karachi, Lahore and Islamabad.

-There passing ratio of part or final qualified has also been observed very low due to high rate of absentees.
+There passing ratio of part or final qualified has been increased as compared to last year.
 However, it is important to mention that our focus has been on quality rather than increasing the strength of students and qualified.